 Ken Fishkin, Manager of Information Security

-Kathleen A. McGee, Partner, Emerging Companies & Venture Capital; White Collar Criminal Defense
+Kathleen A. McGee, Partner, Emerging Companies & Venture Capital; White Collar Defense

 Kate Basmagian, Partner; Chair, Environmental, Social, Governance (ESG)